BKWLD/asana-gitlab-bridge/README.md

 ## Setup

-1. Duplicate .env.sample as .env and populate all fields.
+1. Duplicate .env.example as .env and populate all fields.
 For Contentful, GitLab, and Asana, you can use Personal Access Tokens (see their docs).
 For AWS, I followed the Serverless docs in giving the IAM account `AdministratorAccess`.

 2. Run `yarn severless deploy` to deploy the AWS Lambdas.
 Don't close the terminal, you'll need the `endpoints` in Step 5.